Perinatal

 Compassionate, evidence-based mental health support for pregnancy, postpartum, and early motherhood.

-You may love your baby deeply, but still feel like something is off inside you - and that can feel confusing or even isolating.
+You may love your baby deeply and still feel like something is off, which can feel confusingor isolating.

-If this is your experience, you are not alone - and support is available.
+If this is your experience, you are not alone.
+Support is available.

-The perinatal period (pregnancy through postpartum) brings major hormonal, emotional, and life changes that can significantly impact mental health.
+The perinatal period, from pregnancy through postpartum, brings major hormonal, emotional,and life changes that can affect mental health.

 Many women experience:

-These experiences are more common than most people realize - and they are treatable with the right care.
+These experiences are more common than most people realize.
+They are treatable with theright care.

 Emotional & Cognitive